 Feed Based on Water Contactor Time/Cont.
 (Time per contact.)
 This determines the length of time that the feed pump should be on for each contact that is received.
 Mode ÷ Contacts By This setting allows a divider to be entered.
 The divider will count actual contacts from the meter until the setting is reached before a contact is considered to be received.
 For example, if the divider is set to 10 and the Time/Cont is set to 5:00, then the feed output would turn on for 5:00 minutes after 10 contacts were received.
-Assign Meter Press ENTER and then use the Up or Down arrow keys to assign the water meter to be used for controlling this relay.
-Select between Watermeter 1, Watermeter 2, and Both.
 Time Limit This setting puts a limit on the amount of time that can be accumulated by the water meter input.
 Once this setting has been reached, all contacts will be ignored until the accumulated feed time expires.
 By setting Time Limit = Time/Cont., the accumulation of contacts can be disabled.
 Hint: Program this first when initially setting up the Feed and Blowdown additions.
 Feed Based on Paddlewheel Mode Time/Vol This setting determines the pump on-time once a given volume of water has passed through the paddlewheel sensor.
 The volume required to initiate feed is set below.
 Vol to Init.
 This setting determines the volume of makeup water that will initiate chemical feed.
-Assign Meter Press ENTER and then use the Up or Down arrow keys to assign the water meter to be used for controlling this relay.
-Select between Watermeter 1, Watermeter 2, and Both.
 Time Limit This setting puts a limit on the amount of time that can be accumulated by the water meter input.
 Once this setting has been reached, all contacts will be ignored until the accumulated feed time expires.
 By setting Time Limit = Time/Vol., the accumulation of contacts can be disabled.
 This is set in minutes and seconds.
 The following settings are for all feed modes.
-Chem Feed Mode A / B / C / D / E This allows the user to select the chemical feed mode as described above.
-HOA This sets the Hand Off Auto for the feed output.
-This was explained in the Bleed Menu section a functions similarly.
-In Off position, the output will not turn ON regardless of the feed mode sele
+Chem Feed Mode A / B / C / D / E This allows the user to select the chemical feed mode as described above. ΗΟΑ This sets the Hand Off Auto for the feed output.
+This was explained in the Bleed Menu section and functions similarly.
+In Off position, the output will not turn ON regardless of the feed mode selected.